-The mystery of the sea serpent of County Clare is once again in the limelight after almost 150 years.
+But did you know that Ireland had its very own sea serpent and the mystery of County Clare was recently, once again, in the limelight after almost 150 years.

-The mystery of its nature has never been solved and is up for debate again now that an illustrated newspaper sketch of the creature has been found in the archives of the Mary Evans Picture Library in London, after the library set about digitizing its Victorian illustrated newspaper collection.
+The mystery of its nature has never been solved and is up for debate again now that an illustrated newspaper sketch of the creature has been found in the archives of the Mary Evans Picture Library in London, after the library set about digitizing its Victorian illustrated newspaper collection, in 2015.

 Then, in September 1871, the Limerick Chronicle ran an article about a “large and frightening sea monster” encountered by a group of people, all of whom “had their nerves considerably upset by the dreadful appearance of this extraordinary creature.”